mrdavid/steganography-hide/README.md

 ### Hiding files

-To use the sample and hide some text in a file type
+To use the sample and hide an arbitrary file in a PNG image type

     python sample2.py -f <file_to_hide> hide path/to/source/image.jpg